Government targets tax dodgers in deficit fight

 This year, Alexander said the government was on track to raise an extra four billion pounds from a tax crackdown and would widen its net to the wealthiest half a million people in Britain, with a net worth of more than one million pounds.

-"We have this message to the small minority of wealthy people who don't play by the rules: we are coming to get you and you will pay your fair share," Alexander told his party's annual conference in Brighton, on the south coast of England.
+"We have this message to the small minority of wealthy people who don't play by the rules: we are coming to get you and you will pay your fair share," Alexander told his party's annual conference in Brighton.

-Alexander - number two to Conservative chancellor George Osborne - said the government was doubling its team investigating those who hide assets offshore in Liechtenstein, potentially raising three billion pounds in extra tax revenue.
+Alexander - number two to Chancellor George Osborne - said the government was doubling its team investigating those who hide assets offshore in Liechtenstein, potentially raising three billion pounds in extra tax revenue.

 Analysts predict the 2015 election could result in another coalition government, with the Lib Dems as kingmakers again.